 When oil and gas fields end production, their facilities need to be removed and disposed of (or recycled), a process known as “decommissioning”.
 Decommissioning of offshore structures is a highly complex and technical exercise that poses significant health and safety challenges.
 The process encompasses the planning, approval, implementation, removal and disposal (or re-use) of an offshore structure.

 In the North Sea alone, around 470 installations will require decommissioning over the next 30 to 40 years.
 Royal Dutch Shell is leading the way; in February 2015 the company set out plans to decommission the iconic Brent platforms in the oilfield north-east of Shetland – using Allseas’ heavy-lift vessel Pioneering Spirit.
-Removals will begin with the 23,500-t Brent Delta topside in 2017.
+Removals began with the 24,000-t Brent Delta topside in 2017.
 The Brent Bravo topsides followed in 2019 and the Brent Alpha topsides will follow in 2020.

 Pioneering Spirit is able to remove entire topsides, up to 48,000 t, in a single lift.
 Platform removal is executed by lifting the topsides facilities at their natural strong points and bringing them to shore in one piece.
 Topsides removal in a single lift will significantly reduce the man-hours spent on offshore cleaning, partitioning, installing lifting points and rigging platform modules.
 This will considerably reduce health and safety risks.
 Avoiding offshore cleaning and purging of process facilities will also reduce risk to the environment.

-Once the topsides have been removed, the platform jacket may be lifted and brought ashore.
 When removing large jackets, conventionally they need to be cut up into small sections suitable for crane lifts, requiring lengthy and complex subsea cutting operations.
-Pioneering Spirit will be able to remove jackets weighing up to 25,000 t in a single lift, thereby limiting subsea work and associated risks.
+Pioneering Spirit will be able to remove jackets weighing up to 20,000 t in a single lift, thereby limiting subsea work and associated risks.